Martinioini/SmartWheelchair/README.md

 sudo ip link set up can0
 ```

-### 2. R-Net Wiring Pinout to CAN interface
-Strip a R-Net wire in half.
-Connect the wire with this pinout:
-- White is CAN High
-- Blue is CAN Low
-- Black is GND
-- Red is +Vin

 ### 3. Test CAN communication
 You can test if your CAN interface is working properly using can-utils: